 Trademarks: Wiley, For Dummies, the Dummies Man logo, The Dummies Way, Dummies.com, Making Everything Easier, and related trade dress are trademarks or registered trademarks of John Wiley & Sons, Inc. and/or its affiliates in the United States and other countries, and may not be used without written permission.
-Cisco and the Cisco logo are trademarks or registered trademarks of Cisco and/or its affiliates in the U.S. and other countries.
-All other trademarks are the property of their respective owners.
+Cisco and the Cisco logo are trademarks or registered trademarks of Cisco Systems, Inc. All other trademarks are the property of their respective owners.
 John Wiley & Sons, Inc., is not associated with any product or vendor mentioned in this book.